tuhinjubcse/tuhinjubcse.github.io/index.md

 I have found new interest in developing computational models for Fact Checking.With the plethora of information available on the internet we need models to verify these.
 Typically a fact checking pipeline involves robust Information Retrieval and smart Natural Language Inference.
 Read our papers on fact checking to know more about the challenges and how we solve them.

+I am interested in Persuasive Dialogue generation and want to work in that space.
+If you wanna collaborate HMU !!

 ## Some Trivia
 I took <br />
 - COMS 4705(Natural Language Processing) with Professor Michael Collins in Fall 2017 and finished with an A <br />